amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

 #### [Exercise 9 Solution](https://amyehodge.github.io/Hands_on_Shell/answers.html#exercise-9-answer)

 > ## Exercise 10 : Count, sort, and print
 >Let's say you have a directory containing over 100 `csv` files.
-How would you count the number of words in each file, sort this list, and then output the 10 files with the most words (Hint: The sort command sorts in ascending order by default)?
+How would you count the number of words in each file, sort this list, and then output the 10 files with the most words (Hint: Use `man wc` to check for flags you can use with this command and to verify their behaviors)?
->~~
+>

 #### [Exercise 10 Solution](https://amyehodge.github.io/Hands_on_Shell/answers.html#exercise-10-answer)